-For some students, a more appropriate pathway is the Diploma Courses programme.
-Students on this programme can choose the parts of the Diploma which are most appropriate for them, allowing a more accessible programme to be followed which meets the needs of each individual student.
-Some students choose to study 6 subjects at Standard Level, while others may choose to take 3-4 subjects and then complete their timetable with additional qualifications such as ASDAN, CoPE or BTEC.
+For some students, a more appropriate pathway is the IB Diploma Courses programme.
+Students in this programme can choose the parts of the IB Diploma which are most appropriate for them, allowing a more accessible curriculum that meets the needs of the individual student.
+Some students choose to study 6 subjects at Standard Level, while others may choose to take 3-4 subjects and then complete their timetable with additional qualifications such as BTEC.
 All Senior Students are required to follow the CAS programme.
-Diploma Courses students may also take the TOK course and complete an Extended Essay, if they are interested in these.
+Diploma Courses students may also elect to take the TOK course and complete an Extended Essay, if interested.